 Children are encouraged to take a full part in sports activities as part of the PE curriculum which includes gymnastics, athletics, swimming and team games.

 Children are expected to change into a PE kit for lessons.
 The correct kit is a white t-shirt, navy shorts or tracksuit bottoms and trainers.

-The school has a uniform.
 Currently staff and parent volunteers are in the school reception area every Tuesday and Thursday from 9.00 to 9.30am and on Wednesday from 3.30pm for parents to place uniform orders and to help parents with online ordering.